 Today you cycle on remote country lanes up to the viewing plateau of Rochefort.
-Past the Château de Mandrin the route leads you through orchards to marvelous panoramic views.
+Past the Château de Mandrin, the route leads you through orchards to marvelous panoramic views.
 Back at the hotel, you can enjoy the sun terrace, the indoor pool or the renowned restaurant with its French delicacies.

 Day 5: Champagneux – Pérouges (43 miles/70 km)

 The Rhône cycle path takes you directly along the riverbank through the harmonious border scenery between Ain and Isère.
 In Perrozan you leave the river and cycle through little hamlets with medieval flair until today’s destinationPérouges.
 This little town is connected via a footpath with the romantic perched village of Pérouges, located below.
-Due to its amazing historic village centre, Pérouges is considered one of the most beautiful villages in France.
+Due to its amazing historic village center, Pérouges is considered one of the most beautiful villages in France.

 Day 6: Pérouges – Lyon (31 miles/50 km)

 You cycle on remote paths through lush meadows and fields back to the river Rhône.
-Now you follow the riverbank along the well-constructed cycle path all the way into the centre of Lyon.
+Now you follow the riverbank along the well-constructed cycle path all the way into the center of Lyon.
 Since 1998 the old part of town is part of the UNESCO World Cultural Heritage.
 Marvel at the numerous architectural highlights and enjoy your final evening in one of the countless exquisite restaurants.

 Day 7: Departure or extension

-We recommend the connecting tour from Lyon to Orange.
+Individual departure or connecting tour from Lyon to Orange.